Creating a Polyline Solid that Contains an Arc

 Once the arc is defined and locked, we add CAD lines to create a closed polyline.
 Taking advantage of some CAD editing options will help us do this effectively.

-- Make sure that Object Snaps are toggled on, particularly Endpoint snapping.
+- Click Edit> Snap Settings and make sure that Object Snaps and Endpoint snap settings are toggled on.
 This will allow us to precisely snap new lines to the ends of our arc.

 - Select CAD> Lines> Draw Line from the menu, then click and drag a line beginning at one end of the arc.
 Notice the square-shaped Endpoint snap indicator that displays where the line meets the arc.